plumvillage/newsletter/src/2024/en/articles/phi-van-kieu-trinh--barriers-and-bridges.md

 ---
 title: Barriers and Bridges
-author: Phi Van Kieu Trinh
+author: Phi Vân Kiều Trinh
 ---

 <div class="verse removeTopMarginInFollowingElem removeIndentInFollowingElem" style="column-span: all; margin-bottom: 1.1em;"><p>I am sitting by a pond full of lotus flowers.
 This year is already half over, yet the buds of the lotus flowers have still not bloomed.
 They take their time.<br/>